District Five Gifted and Talented Academic Program Referral/Testing Timeline

-As part of the screening process, all students in Grade 2 will receive a group-administered aptitude test (Dimension A) in November 2015 and a group administered achievement test (Dimension B) in the fall and spring.
+As part of the screening process, all students in Grade 2 will receive a group-administered aptitude test (Dimension A) and a group administered achievement test (Dimension B) in October or November.

-Students in Grades 3, 4, and 5 who are referred for academically gifted and talented identification will participate in a group-administered aptitude test (Dimension A) in November 2015 and in achievement tests (Dimension B) such as MAP and ACT Aspire throughout the school year.
+Students in Grades 3, 4, and 5 who are referred for academically gifted and talented identification will participate in a group-administered aptitude test (Dimension A) in October or November and in achievement tests (Dimension B) throughout the school year.

-Parents of those students who are referred and parents of those students who are identified for the Gifted and Talented Academic program will receive final notification of the results of the identification process no later than June 2016.
+Parents of those students who are referred and parents of those students who are identified for the Gifted and Talented Academic program will receive final notification of the results of the identification process in the summer.

-Referrals for students are due in late October and can be obtained from your student’s guidance counselor, the district and school websites, or by calling the Spartanburg District Five Office, 949-2350.
+Referrals for students are due in late September and can be obtained from your student’s guidance counselor, the district website, or by calling the Spartanburg District Five Office, 949-2350.

 A referral form is not needed for students in Grade 2 since all second-graders are automatically screened as part of the district’s testing program.Download Referral Forms Here: